bagisto/bagisto-docs/docs/2.x/advanced/change-email-template.md

 ## Changing Email Template

+To customize an email template in Bagisto, follow these steps:

+### Override the View

 To customize the email template, the recommended approach is to override the package's view.
 Since all email views are defined in the shop package, we need to override the view within the shop package.

-Here's how you can override the view for the same file we mentioned above, **`view('shop::emails.sales.order-cancel-admin')`**.
+Here's how you can override the view for the same file we mentioned above, `view('shop::emails.sales.order-cancel-admin')`.

-Bagisto registers two locations for views: the application's **`resources/themes`** directory specified in **`config/themes.php`**, and the directory you specify.
-If you are using the default theme, **`shop`** package, Bagisto will first check if a custom version of the view exists in the **`resources/themes/default`** directory.
+Bagisto registers two locations for views: the application's `resources/themes` directory specified in `config/themes.php`, and the directory you specify.
+If you are using the default theme, `shop` package, Bagisto will first check if a custom version of the view exists in the`resources/themes/default` directory.
 If the view has not been customized, Bagisto will then search the package's view directory.

-To override the view, create the same directory structure in the application's **`resources/themes/default`** directory:
+To override the view, create the same directory structure in the application's `resources/themes/default` directory:

 ```
 - resources/